 Wednesday, September 21

 English Ivy plant is also known scientific as Hedera helix and is a native of Europe and western Asia.
 This plant can be grown indoors as well as outdoors in the garden.
-The plant produces tiny greenish yellow flowers that are rich in nectar and attract many insects and bees.
+The plant produces tiny greenish-yellow flowers that are rich in nectar and attract many insects and bees.

-English Ivy grows well in partial sunlight however; it can be grown in both partial and fully shaded areas also.
+English Ivy grows well in partial sunlight, however; it can be grown in both partial and fully shaded areas also.
 You can grow English Ivy in pots or can use them as a groundcover for spaces that are vacant in your garden.

 This plant is also used for controlling soil erosion control as they grow and become dense spreading on the ground.
 English Ivy is very diverse and can also be grown in pots and hanging baskets.

-It is recommended to trim English Ivy during spring season to protect them from bacterial leaf spot.
+It is recommended to trim English Ivy during the spring season to protect them from bacterial leaf spot.
 The disease can also be controlled by spraying horticultural oil and insecticidal soap.
 English Ivy does not require much maintenance as they grow in most soils and are adaptable to weather conditions.